-Perhaps it’s that last comment, meant as a throwaway “your story is nothing special” kind of way that really makes me feel sad.
-Yes- everyone does have a story.
+Perhaps it’s that last comment, meant in a throwaway “your story is nothing special” kind of way that really makes me feel sad.
+Yes, everyone does have a story.
 And every story is important.

-Unfortunately, whether your birth experience was good, bad or downright harrowing, sometimes you’re made to feel like you should just ‘move on’.
-As if the only outcomes that matter are that mum and baby are alive.
-Let me tell you, as a postpartum doula- I’ve heard many a birth story from a mother who is ‘alive’ in the sense that she’s breathing, but her heart & soul have been crushed by an experience she never could have imagined.
+Unfortunately, whether your birth experience was good, bad or downright harrowing, sometimes you’re made to feel like you should just ‘move on’; as if the only outcomes that matter are that mum and baby are alive.
+Let me tell you, as a postpartum doula, I’ve heard many a birth story from a mother who is ‘alive’ in the sense that she’s breathing, but her heart and soul have been crushed by an experience she never could have imagined.

 Then there’s the other side…

-Here at The Nurtury, we offer birth debriefs as part of our Early Parenting sessions as well as in a more intimate home-visit setting.
+Here at The Nurtury, we offer birth debriefs as part of our Baby Care classes as well as in a more intimate home-visit setting.
 Sometimes, gaining insight from a midwife or doula (people who know birth), can help explain why things happened the way they did.
 This can offer some closure for mums who perhaps feel disappointed that their birth didn’t go according to plan.
 Sometimes they’ve come to terms with how things went, but would like some tools to empower them for next time.

-Processing your birth is the first step towards loving & nurturing yourself, so that you can nurture & love your family.
+Processing your birth is the first step towards loving and nurturing yourself, so that you can nurture and love your family.
 Although we all know that having a healthy baby is the desired result, how that comes about does matter.